RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 1. **Compare Prices Across Brands**:
    - This helps to quickly identify which brands offer better value for specific tank sizes.

+2. **Consider Brand Reputation**:

+   - Research Brand Reliability: Choose brands with a reputation for durability and quality.
+Customer reviews and ratings can be very helpful.
+   - Warranty and After-Sales Service: Look for brands that offer good warranty terms and reliable after-sales service

 ## Conclusion